WinzarH/LikertMakeR/news/index.md

 - Updated version of [`makeCorrAlpha()`](https://winzarh.github.io/LikertMakeR/reference/makeCorrAlpha.md)
-  function produces a more “natural-looking” correlation matrix:
+  function produces a more “natural-looking” correlation matrix, plus
+  diagnostics:

   - previous version sorted correlations in the correlation matrix to improve likelihood of extracting a positive-definite matrix.
 Fast,